Penn Station Sewage Situation

 A disgusting mess, to be sure, but a relatively harmless one, all things considered.

 We have already touched on subway and train safety in articles that can be found here and here.
 Today, we’ll discuss how you can avoid suffering from a similar sewage situation in your own home.
 In the next section, we’ll provide preventative tips for safeguarding your home against sewage leaks and instructions on what to do in case of a leak.

 Many of these tips require a certain level of expertise and experience.
 Remember, when in doubt, always call in a professional.
 If the following are within your capacity, however, then you’d be advised to take these steps:

 - Make sure to schedule routine maintenance and safety inspections.

 - If a sewage leak occurs, shut off the electricity servicing the area.
 Live electricity will only compound the danger.

-- Try to determine if pathogen, bacteria or mold presents a biohazard.
+- Try to determine if a pathogen, presents a biohazard.
 If so, contact immediately the proper authorities.

 - If you are the point person investigating the leak, make sure you outfit yourself with the proper protective equipment.
 This may include but is not limited to: gloves, surgical masks, hazmat suits, etc.

 - Make sure that the affected area is vacated by all who are not participating in the clean-up / restoration process.
 Sewage contains particles that may cause illness or disease.
 Leaks can create highly toxic environments which should be avoided by all whom are not directly involved in the repairs.
 Evacuate pets too!